Skip to main content

 As you prepare the expenditure plan information, there are a number of things to consider:

 Also know that even though you’re submitting 10 years’ worth of projects, the MDE will examine the upcoming fiscal year most closely, and the remaining years will be modified in future submissions.
-The LTFM expenditure plans you submit this summer will include updates for FY 2023-2024 estimates but will focus primarily on FY 2025.
+The LTFM expenditure plans you submit this summer will include updates to the most recent fiscal year estimates but will focus primarily on the next fiscal year.

 10-Year Revenue Plan